DataGov-SamagraX/confidence_measurement/small_data_algo_exploration/README.md

-This is to test out a few algorithms on small datasets.
+This is to test out Truth Finder algorithms on small datasets.

-Currently checking out
-- Truthfinder
-- Simple bayesian updation

-Sample_data :  Is some manually created sample data of 22 rows
+Sample_data :  This is a manually created sample data of 22 rows